ferdiebergado/elogbook-adminlte/README.md

 # elogbook-adminlte
-A document recording system made with Laravel 5.5 with Admin-LTE Template.
+A document recording system made with Laravel 5.5 using Admin-LTE Template and custom datatables from AdminBSB.

 ## Installation
 1. Clone the repository.